-Mouse Interleukin-1 receptor type 1/IL-1 RI is a cytokine receptor that belongs to the interleukin-1 receptor family.
-This protein is a receptor for interleukin 1 alpha (IL1A), interleukin 1 beta (IL1B), and interleukin 1 receptor antagonist (IL1R A).
+A Reliable Research Partner in Life Science and Medicine Mouse Interleukin 1 receptor, type I (IL-1R1) also known as CD121a (Cluster of Differentiation 121a), is an interleukin receptor.
+IL-1R1/CD121a is a cytokine receptor that belongs to the interleukin 1 receptor family.
+This protein is a receptor for interleukin 1 alpha (IL1A), interleukin 1 beta (IL1B), and interleukin 1 receptor antagonist (IL1RA).
 It is an important mediator involved in many cytokine induced immune and inflammatory responses.
 An IL1 receptor accessory protein that can heterodimerize with the Type I receptor in the presence of IL1 α or IL1 β but not IL1ra, was identified.
 This Type I receptor complex appears to mediate all the known IL1 biological responses.
 The receptor Type II has a short cytoplasmic domain and does not transduce IL1 signals.
-In addition to the membranebound form of IL1 RII, a naturallyoccurring soluble form of IL1 RII has been described.
-It has been suggested that the Type II receptor, either as the membranebound or as the soluble form, serves as a decoy for IL1 and inhibits IL1 action by blocking the binding of IL1 to the signaling Type I receptor complex.
+In addition to the membranebound form of IL1 RII, a naturally occurring soluble form of IL1 RII has been described.
+It has been suggested that the Type II receptor, either as the membranebound or as the soluble form, serves as a decoy for IL1 and inhibits IL1 action by blocking the binding of IL1 to the signaling Type I receptor complex